Chain liability: avoid paying someone else's taxes

 Hirer's liability is a special form of chain liability.
 You, the hirer, borrow an employee from another employer, the lender.
 This employee then works under your direction and supervision.
 Hirer's liability occurs mainly in secondment and agency work.

-If the lender fails to pay the due payroll tax and VAT to the Tax Administration, they may hold you, the hirer, liable for this (in Dutch).
+If the lender fails to pay the due payroll tax and possibly also VAT, the Tax Administration may hold you, the hirer, liable for this (in Dutch).
+Good luck reclaiming the money from the lender in that case.

 Chain liability